ict-serrano/service-assurance-ede/README.md

-# Event-Detection-Engine - DIPET
+# Event-Detection-Engine - Serrano

-Event Detection Engine for the DIPET Chist-Era project based on the work done during the DICE H2020 project specifically the [DICE Anomaly Detection Platform.](https://github.com/dice-project/DICE-Anomaly-Detection-Tool) and on the work done during the [ASPIDE](https://www.aspide-project.eu/) H2020 project.
+Event Detection Engine for the H2020 Serrano research project.
+Based partially on the work done during the DICE H2020 project specifically the [DICE Anomaly Detection Platform.](https://github.com/dice-project/DICE-Anomaly-Detection-Tool) and on the work done during the [ASPIDE](https://www.aspide-project.eu/) H2020 project and DIPET Chist Era project.

 ## Context